microtick/node-operations/README.md

 - No parameter or account changes
 - Clearing the state (less disk space)

-We haven't launched the governance proposal yet.
+<s>We haven't launched the governance proposal yet.
 When we do, **voting will only last for only 48 hours.**

 If the proposal `Microtick-a2 Upgrade Proposal` passes, the target time for the upgrade procedure is on `March 23, 2021 at or around 15:00 UTC`.
 Since block times vary, the precise block height will be `3,416,000`.
-Precisely, this means block 3,416,000 will be the last block signed for the microtickzone-a1 chain.
+Precisely, this means block 3,416,000 will be the last block signed for the microtickzone-a1 chain.</s>

   - [Preliminary](#preliminary)
   - [Risks](#risks)